And Why Your Copper Sink Won’t

 People often ask us if our copper sinks turn green.
 The short answer is “nope!”
 Copper is a living metal, meaning it has a wonderful capacity to protect itself from the elements.

-When copper comes in contact with the oxygen in the air and trace minerals left behind by water, the surface of the copper naturally combines with these elements to create a thin protective coating called the patina.
+When copper encounters the oxygen in the air and trace minerals left behind by water, the surface of the copper naturally combines with these elements to create a thin protective coating called the patina.
 Copper’s patina gradually becomes richer and darker, creating a lustrous finish with rich veins of color and depth.

 Customers often ask us how to clean their sink.
 Maintenance is as easy as wiping it down with soap and water and drying it off.
 The patina process has already started with the antique finish, and to some degree, with the tempered finish.
 Your copper sink, like a frequently-used penny, will continue to patina over time and become visually richer and more beautiful, without turning green.